linden713/linden713/README.md

 # Hi there! 👋 I'm Chenghao Lin

 I'm a passionate robotics enthusiast and currently pursuing my Master's degree in Robotics at the University of Michigan.
-With a solid background in mechanical design, manufacturing, and automation, I have a keen interest in Robot Perception & Manipulation and mobile manipulation.
+I have a keen interest in Robot Learning & Manipulation.
 My journey has taken me from Beijing to Detroit, and now to Ann Arbor, where I'm diving deep into the world of robotics.

 ## 🚀 Skills